How to Define a Tech-stack for your Enterprise App? (Updated)

 A technology stack involves unique programming languages.
 Frameworks, and developers tools for enterprise mobility solution development.
 It does not contain two or three technologies.
 It requires different technologies to create a design, code, architecture, IT infrastructure, testing, and deployment of your enterprise app.

 Mainly, the technologies are divided into two parts: back-end tech stack and front end tech stack.
 As all the tech-stack related decisions fall into these two broad categories, let’s start with what are the client-side and server-side enterprise tech stack.

-Server Side (back-end) Decisions
+Server Side (back-end) Enterprise Tech Stack

 Stack Selection LAMP (Linux, Apache, MySQL, PHP) Vs MEAN (MongoDB, ExpressJS, AngularJS, Node.js)

 Nobody likes slow running Apps.
-According to several benchmarks, Node.js is faster than PHP, and its event-driven architecture can significantly improve your App’s performance and user experience.
+According to several benchmarks, Node.js is faster than PHP, and its event-driven architecture can significantly improve your app’s performance and user experience.
 Having said that, not every enterprise would find it prudent to recode everything in the new framework.
 LAMP is still reliable and can continue to support your enterprise App expansion strategies.

-Client-Side (front-end) Decisions
+Client-Side (front-end) Enterprise Technology Stack

 Selection between Native, Hybrid, and Progressive Web App